running-man-01/trashai_nbs_d2/README.md

 This is a seperate repo for models based on `Detectron 2`. `Detectron 2` and `YOLOv5 multi-GPU` have conflicts in system requirements.
-YOLO models are at: https://github.com/running-man-01/trashai_nbs.
+See `ABOUT.md` for description of models.
+YOLO-based models are at: https://github.com/running-man-01/trashai_nbs.

 ## STEP 0.
 Boot up machine